 Tips That Do (and Don’t) Work

-Fine Mesh Sieve: This is the one tip that consistently produced the BEST poached egg.
-When you crack an egg you’ll notice that there’s a firmer white and a more liquidy white.
+- Fine Mesh Sieve: This is the one tip that consistently produced the best poached egg.
+When you crack an egg, you’ll notice that there’s a firmer white and a more liquidy white.
 Well, that liquidy white is what creates all those white wispies.
 So add the egg to a fine mesh sieve/strainer and the thinner, more liquid white is removed, leaving only the firmer white which will envelop the yolk.
+Verdict: Do it.

-Ramekin: Most say to crack the egg first into a ramekin, then pour the egg into the water.
+- Ramekin: Most say to crack the egg first into a ramekin, then pour the egg into the water.
 And I’d have to agree.
-Using a ramekin ensures that your egg is 1) properly cracked with an unbroken yolk, 2) there’s no shell in the egg, and 3) you can more easily pour the egg in one swift move.
+Using a ramekin ensures that your egg is: 1) properly cracked with an unbroken yolk, 2) there’s no shell in the egg, and 3) you can more easily pour the egg in one swift move.
 Now, combine this method with the fine mesh sieve and you’ve got a winning combo.
+Verdict: Do it.

 Fresh Eggs Are Best

-Now that you have 6 tips for making the best poached eggs, there’s one tip that can’t be overlooked.
-And that’s using the freshest eggs possible.
+There’s one tip that can’t be overlooked, and that’s using the freshest eggs possible.
 This truly is the #1 most important factor in determining the success of your poached eggs.
-Fresh eggs have firmer whites, less liquidy whites and just hold their spherical shape better.
+Fresh eggs have firmer whites, less liquidy whites, and just hold their spherical shape better.

 Can You Poach Eggs Ahead of Time?